20220856/WebScriptingGroup/part2.1-requirements-analysis-report.md

 ![Business Domain Model](https://user-images.githubusercontent.com/110361869/228859436-9c9a70c0-2576-4932-9d70-ba407889f237.jpg)

 ### Verifying and Validating Requirements for Tongariro Cinemas
 In order to verify the requirements of the upgrades for Tongariro Cinemas, an extensive process was and is being undertaken; stakeholders in Tongariro Cinemas are constantly collaborated with throughout the process of development in order to ensure that proceeds are as expected and anticipated.
+The comprehensive design of the systems ensures that all aspects of intended design are present.
+Clear and concise communications between teams ensures that no aspects of design are "lost in translation", therefore also allowing information to be readable at a glance - even to someone unfamiliar with the project.

+The validity of the web application system so far has been proven through the afformentioned collaboration, as well as extensive prototyping of the expected outcome of the web application - we have used this prototype in order to "iron out" any misconstruencies or miscommunications between the application development team and the directing board of Tongariro Cinemas.

 ### Analyse Non-Functional Requirements for Tongariro Cinemas
 When overhauling a system such as that within Tongariro Cinemas, there are a variety of non-functional requirements that also must be taken account of.
+These determine not what the system consists of, but rather how the system is expected to perform following modernisation.

+The first of these is an optimisation of workflow and reduction of total workload.
+Overall, the current means of operating Tongariro Cinemas is highly labour-intensive relative to the industry standard, as many processes that could otherise be automated or optimised are instead performed manually.
+From handling of finances manually within ledgers, to licensing deals, to management of staff and wages - everything is currently done manually, with little to no computational assistance.
+The success of this criteria will be easily measured based on how long to takes to perform a certain task - for example the time it takes to process an employee paycheck before and after optimisation.

+The second non-functional requirement is a reduction in general operational costs.
+As with any business venture, Tongariro Cinemas' total profits are equal to revenue minus operational costs, therefore - as a private enterprise - monentary optimisation is a driving factor.
+The afformentioned reduction of workload and improvement in overall employee productivity should substantially reduce the amount of time staff spend on tasks, improving overall output throughout the theatre.
+Measuring this is as simply as analysing finances before and after *(of course, given a period of time for adjustment)* the optimisations to the system are made.

 ### Defining the Scope of Overhauls for Tongariro Cinemas